hpvb/restful-dns-api/README.md

 The list of source IPs is a list of subnets from which that zone can be managed.
 A client originating from a different IP address will not be able to modifiy (or see) the zone.

 The list of managed IPs is a list of subnets for which this zone can create reverse records.
 This can be a subset of the available reverse records.
 This allows an administrator to separate zones by VPC (If using amazon).
 Different cloud providers have similar systems.
 Cloudstack has 'networks' for instance.

+A zone does not need to be created in the directory.
+On the first valid write attempt to the directory the zone will be created along with the requested record.

 # Access control
 When a user tries to create a record in a zone that they are not allowed to modify based on their source IP address the following will happen: